razrotenberg/Arpeggino/README.md

 You can use a single breadboard.
 I did it at first, it's possible but might be suboptimal.
 You can use an extra mini breadboard or two.
 You can use an extra full breadboard.
-So just use whatever gear you have and choose your preferred setup configuration.
+So just use whatever gear you have and choose your preferred setup layout.
 I use more than a single breadboard because connecting a lot of buttons, potentiometers, and an LCD results in a pretty cluttered breadboard.
 Alternative schemas are available [here](tutorial/3__lcd/3_2__basic_lcd).

 Don't worry if you don't have all this hardware.
-All the new components we will be adding will probably not be available to everyone.
+All the new components we will be adding are probably not available to everyone.

 First of all, I'd recommend you to order those parts so you could eventually build your full Arpeggino.
 In the meantime, you can skip this step of the tutorial entirely and continue to the next steps without an LCD for now.

-If you have an LCD but you don't have a multiplexer, you can omit some of the keys to free up some pins for the LCD.
+If you have an LCD but you don't have a multiplexer, you can get rid of some of the keys to free up some pins for the LCD.

 If you now have all the needed hardware components (an LCD and a multiplexer), we can continue with this step of the tutorial.

-Adding the LCD to our project requires many changes, int both hardware and software.
+Adding the LCD to our project requires many changes, both in hardware and software.
-To ease the tutorial, and decrease the amount of changes needed to be done before seeing some feedback, this step is split to three substeps.
+To ease the tutorial, and decrease the amount of changes needed to be done before seeing some feedback, this step is split to three sub-steps.
 You can follow them one by one to get some feedback from the Arduino that you are headed in the right direction.
-You also can just go ahead and follow the last one if you are feeling in control.
+You can also just go ahead and follow the last one (part 3) if you are feeling in control.

 ### Part 1 - Multiplexer